 Supporting people with a physical or intellectual disability can be a challenging but rewarding experience.

-The best part of this profession is that it doesn’t require any formal qualifications and work experience.
+The best part of this profession is that it doesn't require formal qualifications or work experience.

 Completing a certification course will boost your resume and enhance your employability.
-Keep reading to know more about how to become a disability support worker with no experience.
+Keep reading to learn more about becoming a disability support worker without experience.

 The first step to becoming a support worker is to gain a good understanding of the industry and the desirable skills to work in this role.

-One can work in the care sector without qualifications, but it is beneficial to possess qualifications to prove your competency, to abide by the rules and regulations of the employer (hospital/facility), and to provide high-quality individualistic care to the client.
+You can work in the care sector without qualifications.
+Still, it is beneficial to possess qualifications to prove your competency, to abide by the rules and regulations, and to provide high-quality individualistic care to the client.

-Certification is a good way to develop confidence, gain practical experience to work in diverse settings, and strengthen your job application over other candidates, thereby, boosting your career prospects.
+Certification is an excellent way to develop confidence, gain practical experience to work in diverse settings, and strengthen your job application boosting your career prospects.